wso2/docker-ei/dockerfiles/ubuntu/streaming-integrator/README.md

-# Dockerfile for Server profile of WSO2 Streaming Integrator #
+# Dockerfile for WSO2 Streaming Integrator #

-This section defines the step-by-step instructions to build an [Ubuntu](https://hub.docker.com/_/ubuntu/) Linux based Docker image
-MSF4J profile for WSO2 Streaming Integrator 1.0.0.
+This section defines the step-by-step instructions to build an [Ubuntu](https://hub.docker.com/_/ubuntu/) Linux based Docker image for WSO2 Streaming Integrator 1.0.0.

 ## Prerequisites